lincolnauster/systemgmi/README.md

 your file(s), but you are not obligated to do so.
 If you do not wish to do so, remove these paragraphs declaring the exception from your version.

+## Building
+On systems that support Nix Flakes, simply `nix build` a checkout of the source tree.
+On systems with only the traditional toolchain, systemgmi is tested on and known to be supported by GCC and GNU Make.
+It depends upon OpenSSL 3.0.1 and systemd 249.7.
+While untested, other versions of these dependencies will, in high probability, work just as well.

 ## Conforming To
 + C17
 + POSIX.1-2008